siendomiguel/functions-app/README.md

-# This proyect is for practique of who building a server using Express with Nodejs
+# This proyect is for practique of how building a server using Express with Nodejs

 My english **is not very good**.
 Too for pratique my english.